sajjadGG/book-python/intermediate/type-annotation/package-mypyc.rst

   compiled code, if you have good type annotation coverage.
 (Running mypy is pretty quick.)

-* After you’ve implemented a feature or a fix, compile your project and run tests again, now in compiled mode.
+* After you've implemented a feature or a fix, compile your project and run tests again, now in compiled mode.
 Usually nothing will break here, assuming your type annotation coverage is good.
 This can happen locally or in a Continuous Integration (CI) job.
 If you have CI, compiling locally may be rarely needed.

 * Release or deploy a compiled version.
-Optionally, include a fallback interpreted version for platforms that mypyc doesn’t support.
+Optionally, include a fallback interpreted version for platforms that mypyc doesn't support.

 This mypyc workflow only involves minor tweaks to a typical Python workflow.
 Most of development, testing and debugging happens in interpreted mode.